About us

 Members

-The International Blue Cross is the non-governmental umbrella organisation that represents the work of its around 40 national member organisations at the international level.
+The International Blue Cross is the non-governmental umbrella organization that represents the work of its around 40 national member organizations at the international level.
 The members are all independent, non-denominational Christian associations and dedicated to further the mandate of the Blue Cross movement as articulated in its vision and mission, according to specified standards of professional ethics and core Blue Cross values – namely respect, dignity, solidarity, inclusiveness, and care for others.

-• Organisational establishment and information
+• Organizational establishment and information

 • Governance